-- that states the elements of informed consent required by 46.116 and 50.25 have been presented orally to the subject or the subject's legally authorized representative;
+- elements of informed consent required by 46.116 and/or 50.25 have been presented orally to the subject or the subject's legally authorized representative;

-- a witness will be present for the entire oral presentation, not just the signing of the documents;
+- an impartial witness will be present for the entire oral presentation, not just the signing of the documents;

-- the subject or the subject's LAR must sign and date the short form;
+- the subject or the representative must sign and date the short form;

-- the witness must sign both the short form and a copy of the summary;
+- the impartial witness must sign both the short form and a copy of the summary;

-- the person actually obtaining the consent must sign a copy of the summary;
+- the person obtaining consent must sign a copy of the summary;

-- the subject or the representative must be given a copy of the signed summary as well as a copy of the signed short form consent; and
+- the subject or the representative must be given a copy of the signed short form consent as well as a copy of the summary; and

 - the person obtaining consent may not be the witness to the consent.